MaximKirsch/angular-workshop/topic-04/topic.md

-# 4. Routing and Modules
+# 4. Routing and Apicalls

 Routing through the Website using router-outlet and Modules